tatumumi/tatumumi.github.io/essays/AI.md

 I found AI to be most useful in practice WODs when trying to debug my code.
 The goal of practice WODs is to help prepare students for their in-class WODs, so I tried to take these as seriously as possible.
 That said for these experiences I would attempt to do the WOD on my own, without help, and use AI for debugging purposes.
 To debug my code, I would ask Chat GPT to fix any logical/semantic errors in the section of code I specified.

 #### In-class WODs
 In-class WODs are the most stressful part of this course.
 Students must complete certain tasks in a limited amount of time, for a grade.
 Having AI as a supportive tool during these WODs took some of the pressure off of my shoulders.
-I found AI to be extremely useful when I had an error (logical or semantic) and I could not find its source or write bulk code that I could alter
+I found AI to be extremely useful when I had an error (logical or semantic) and I could not find its source or write bulk code that I could alter.

 #### Essays
 For technical essays, I did not find any use in referencing an AI.
 Writing a technical essay is a creative effort and involves my experience.
 That said, I do not trust an AI to write from my experience or carry my opinions.

 #### Final project
 AI tools offer the most help when you give it all the information it needs to understand the problem completely.
 For my final project, my group and I used various components to build an application (Meteor, React, Bootstrap, and MongoDB), which made the app very complicated.
 Unless I were to give Chat GPT all of the files/information it needed to answer my question, it couldn't give me a valuable response.
-Therefore, I did not find AI tools to be very informative when working on my final project rather old code provided the most help.
+Therefore, I did not find AI tools to be very informative when working on my final project, rather old code provided the most help.
 #### Learning a concept/tutorial
 AI tools can be very useful to help simplify a very complex concept into words a student can understand.
 For example, in some of my other classes, I will use Chat GPT to break up a complicated problem into its components so I can understand how to solve it.
 I did not have to utilize AI to learn concepts in my ICS 314 class, but I found it useful in others.
 #### Answering a question in class or in Discord